zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/index.md

 * release source code or build artifacts to a repository such as GitHub.
 * push build artifacts to production servers in real time.

 [COMMENT] Chef Delivery relies on Git and uses its feature branches for handling changes before they merge, as well as Git's ability to perform merges automatically.
 You're going to see Git terminology throughout this tutorial.
-If you're unfamiliar with Git, you might want to check out the documentation.
+If you're unfamiliar with Git, you might want to check out the [documentation](https://git-scm.com/doc).

 [START_BOX]

 ## Pipelines

 A _pipeline_ is series of automated and manual quality gates that take software changes from development to delivery.
 Pipelines in Chef Delivery have six stages: Verify, Build, Acceptance, Union, Rehearsal, and Delivered.
 Changes progress from one stage to another by passing a suite of automated tests.
-For the Verify and Acceptance stages, explicit approval by a designated person is required (in addition to the tests.)
+To advance from the Verify and Acceptance stages, explicit approval by a designated person is required (in addition to completion of the associated tests.)

 [END_BOX]